-The Revisions page appears, allowing you to restore an autosaved version of your post …
+The Revisions area appears, allowing you to recover a previously saved version of your article …

 Content Recovery – Session Expired

-If your login session expires, WordPress remembers where you were.
-Login again and pick up where you left off …
+If your login session expires, WordPress remembers where you were, so when you login again, you can pick up where you left off …

 (Session expired notice – log in again to continue working)

-WordPress also warns you if the backup of the post you are working on is not the same as the version displayed in the content editor and gives you the opportunity to restore your autosaved backup.
+WordPress also warns you if the backup of the post you are working on is different from the version showing in the content editor and gives you the opportunity to restore the saved backup version.